- Who You Gonna Dance With?

 Shown right is a slightly more expensive stock pouch.
 It too carries extra ammunition on the stock, but it also has a pocket where you can carry a little bit of extra ammo, or a small cleaning kit, or some basic survival items such as a compass and lighter.
 There are models for shotguns as well as rifles.

 Carry Spare Ammunition:

 Bandoliers are a great way to quickly dawn and carry a large amount of rifle or shotgun ammunition.
 There are cheap ones make that are sometimes sold at Wal-Mart.
 There are nicer, higher quality models that can be ordered online that will last much longer.
 You can find high quality bandoliers made from leather, or nylon and elastic.
-Some of the shotgun models hold as many as 55 shotgun shells.
-Some rifle bandoliers hold as many as 80 rounds.
+Blackhawk shotgun sandoliers hold as many as 55 shotgun shells.
+Galati rifle bandoliers (pictured right) hold as many as 80 rounds of .308, 30.06, 7.62×54 rifle rounds or .410 shotgun shells.
 Is this much ammunition required for a hunting trip?
 Of course not, but it will be in a survival/self-defense situation.

 Surplus load bearing gear for your particular surplus military style rifle, such as a SKS or Mosin Nagant, can be found through a little internet research.
 There are also modern load bearing systems for your older style rifles, such as this chest rig made by 762Tactical that is intended to carry 10 SKS stripper clips for a total of 80 rounds.

 Fiber Optic Sights: